YASH-Coder1117/Megatune.db/README.md

 ### Download and prepare the fine-tuned models

-Ensure your fine-tuned GPT-2 and T5 models are stored in directories like ./gpt2-finetuned-sql and ./fine-tuned-t5.
+Ensure your fine-tuned GPT-2 model is stored in directory like ./gpt2-finetuned-sql.

 ## Usage